ReneMuala/graffiti/README.md

 make install
 ```

+> Make sure to use tabs instad of spaces when writting graffiti code

 ## Why Graffiti?

 Graffiti provides a unique blend of design and programming, allowing users to create intricate and customizable images using scripts.
 This opens up a new realm of possibilities for digital art, making it accessible to both designers and programmers.
 With its extensive feature set, Graffiti offers a level of automation and precision that is hard to achieve with conventional design tools.
 Whether you're a designer looking to automate your workflows or a programmer interested in exploring the world of design, Graffiti is the tool for you.